AngryMaciek/warlock/CONTRIBUTING.md

 ## Local development environment setup

-Just follow instructions specified in the [README](README.md#installation) file and you are good to code!
+Please follow instructions specified in the [README](README.md#installation) file and you are good to code!

 ## Ephemeral development environment

 You are more then welcome to contribute to our codebase from the cloud!
 We set up an ephemeral [Gitpod](https://www.gitpod.io) environment for all the developers who prefer coding from a remote server.

 Just click on this cool button below:
 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/AngryMaciek/warlock)